Get the Best New Jersey Electricity Rates

 Retail electricity providers are the companies that homes and businesses can purchase electricity supply from.
 They are often able to offer lower rates than the default utilities because of the competition that stems from electric choice.

 Some examples of electricity providers in NJ are as follows:

-In New Jersey there are dozens of retail electricity providers to choose from.
-Here at ElectricityRates.com, we work to minimize the time-consuming research that is needed to choose the best New Jersey electric rate, provider and plan for your particular needs.
+In New Jersey, there are dozens of retail electricity providers to choose from.
+Here at ElectricityRates.com, we work to minimize the time-consuming research that is needed to choose the best NJ electric rate, provider, and plan for your particular needs.

-On the right side of this page, you’ll find a FREE tool that does the work for you by presenting you with the best available options in your area.
-Type in your zip code, select your utility, and view your best options.
+On the top of this page, you’ll find a FREE tool that does the work for you by presenting you with the best available options in your area.
+Type in your zip code, select your utility, and view your best local options.

-To compare New Jersey electric rates, find the “Price-to-Compare” on your electric bill and compare with the rates of the available options.
-This number is expressed in cents per kilowatt hour (kWh) and will look something like this: 8.319 cents/kWh.
+To compare NJ electric rates near you, find the “Price-to-Compare” on your electric bill and compare it with the rates of the available options.
+This number is expressed in cents per kilowatt-hour (kWh) and will look something like this: 8.319 cents/kWh.
 Don’t just look for rate pricing.
 Look for: